UrbanCode/Deploy-docs/docs/com.udeploy.admin.doc/topics/security_user_edit.md

 # Editing user information manually

-You can manually edit the stored name, email address, and password for user accounts on the server for internal security and SSO type authentication realms.
+You can manually edit the stored name, email address, and password for user accounts on the server for internal security realms.
+For an SSO authentication realm, name and email address are passed in via HTTP headers \(for example, from an HTTP proxy that is translating Kerberos tokens into HTTP headers\).

+Editing user information requires permission to view the **Authentication \(Users\)** page.
+Make sure that the user's role is assigned to the proper team and **Web UI | Settings Tab** permissions are granted.

 1. On the UrbanCode Deploy main menu bar, click **Settings**.
 2. To display the authentication page, in the **Security** group, click **Authentication \(Users\)**.